 The first two factors are predictable and depend on time and the Moon.
 But wind is variable.
 And it’s important to take into consideration not only the direction of wind, but also its force.
 The direction is important, because swimmers can get floated away to Atlantic, and we are waiting for Poniente – a west-blowing wind.

-At the same time, the wind force must not exceed the level 5 of Beaufort scale, or 20 km/h, otherwise the waves will rise higher than human growth, and the organizers won’t let you go for a walk.
+At the same time, the wind force must not exceed the level 5 of Beaufort scale, or 20 km/h, because the waves will rise so high that the organizers won’t let you start.
 By the way, Beaufort has invented a curious wind force scale, which is used nowadays by all the sailors around the world.

 And because of the wind we stayed in Tarifa for 4 days, waiting for the fish to finally turn around.

-Swimmers’ speed has also great importance – if you swim slower than 20 min per km, than no currents and winds can help you reach Morocco – you either won’t make it at all, or the currents will float you away from the finish line (to the left of Punta Cires island) right to the military area, where happy moroccans with guns have the right to shoot you in the head if you touch the ground even with your pinkie.
-Then swimmers are stopped 100 meters away from the ground, put on boats, and their result is not considered.
+Swimmers’ speed has also great importance – if you swim slower than 20 min per km, than no currents and winds can help you reach Morocco – you either won’t make it at all or the currents will float you away from the finish line (left from Punta Cires island) right to the military area, where both entrance and swim in are strictly forbidden.
+Then swimmers are stopped 100 meters away from the ground, put on boats, and their result are waved off.

 Strategy and plan